Danatts/Studies/Rust/data_types.md

 ## Collection Type

-Collections can contain multiple values, and the data these collections pointsto is stored on the heap, so the amount of data does not need to be known at compile time and can grow or shrink as the program runs.
+Collections can contain multiple values, and the data these collections points to is stored on the heap, so the amount of data does not need to be known at compile time and can grow or shrink as the program runs.